 I’ve created a FREE download of my quick-score writing rubrics, which is available in my Teachers Pay Teachers store.
 The download includes a PDF of rubrics for journal responses, persuasive writing, argumentative writing, expository writing, narrative writing, and creative writing.
 Each rubric has five categories on which you can grade, and then there’s a final column for you to write the score.
-The bottom row of the rubric is left entirely blank so that you can grade out of however many points you need to grade – out of five, out of 10, or what have you.
+The bottom row of the rubric is left entirely blank so that you can grade out of however many points you need to grade – out of five, out of 10, or whatever.
 I’ve also included a totally blank rubric template so that you can customize it as you need.

-Each page of rubrics includes seven rubrics to the page, so when you’re printing them out, you’ll only need to print a few in order to have enough for each student.
+Each page of rubrics includes seven rubrics to the page, so when you’re printing them out, you’ll only need to print a few sheets in order to have enough for one for each student.
 There are a couple of different ways you can get these onto your writing assignments.
 One way is to print the rubrics out, cut them into strips, and then give them to students to staple to their papers when they’re turning them in to you.
 The other way is to print out one page of rubrics, cut off a rubric, tape it to the bottom of your writing assignment (so you’ll need to leave a couple of inches at the bottom), and make copies of that paper.